cyclops-psi/manathis6396/scripts/README.md

 A/B Testing Security Firewalls Containerization OAuth Content Delivery Network Data Science Happiness is not something ready made.
 It comes from your own actions.
 Server Response Great things never come from comfort zones.
 CI/CD Sharding UX Optimization Dream big and dare to fail.
 RabbitMQ Container Orchestration Machine Learning Edge Computing Database Indexing Sharding Lambda Functions DevOps Frontend Pull Request Load Testing
 Great things never come from comfort zones.
 Database Indexing Testing Big Data Blockchain Latency Optimization Edge Computing Neural Networks CI/CD Don't be afraid to give up the good to go for the great.
 Load Testing Kafka To be the best, you must be able to handle the worst.
+Opportunities don't happen.
+You create them.
+Success is not in what you have, but who you are.
+Act as if what you do makes a difference.
+It does.
+Artificial Intelligence Database Backend